Skip to Content

 Some of the antique japanese katazome fabrics have been resist pasted on both sides, and some have just been pasted on just one side.
 This is a fabric that was pasted on both sides.
 The backside also shows the design, although there are sloppier areas where some stray rice paste must have made it’s way onto the fabric.
 We see whitish shadows in the pattern on the back side, like it was difficult to perfectly control applying the sticky nori and they spread some around inadvertantly.

-You can also see places on the textile where the stencil was matched up, but not perfectly.
+You can also see places on the textile where the stencil was matched up on both sides, but not perfectly.
 I like to see these small signs that show the handiwork done to create these pieces.

 There are a ton of things you could do with this fabric.
 Display it!!!
 Hang it on a wall or across a table.
 Make a scarf!
 You could even use it unfinished, as is, depending on your fashion sense.
 I would. : ) Or you could add a few patches, make it more boro looking with fabrics and stitches, sashiko and other embellishments.